sls09/simple-frame/README.md

 - Shear and Moment Diagrams for each Member (1, 2, 3).

 ## Setup
-In order to use this program, download the zip on your desktop > open a terminal > insert: cd Desktop/Frame2D > curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py > python get-pip.py > pip3 install matplotlib > now open Frame2D.py file > run IDLE > insert your values
+In order to use this program, download the zip on your desktop > open a terminal > insert: cd Desktop/Frame2D > curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py > python get-pip.py > pip3 install matplotlib > now open Frame2D.py file > run IDLE > insert your values > obtain outputs